As part of the Internet of Things (Internet of Things), a sector that is rapidly gaining popularity is that of “wearable devices” .

 - electrical safety testing, to ensure that the user is protected from the risk of electric shock or burn related to the overheating of the electronic parts;

 - radio test, to verify the functionality of wireless communications devices that integrate WiFi, Bluetooth, etc.;

 - electromagnetic compatibility tests, to ensure that the product does not create interference to neighboring devices and which is not sensitive to disturbances;

-- evidence of human exposure to electromagnetic fields, to evaluate the impact of the electromagnetic energy generated by the wireless devices on the human body.
+- testing of human exposure to electromagnetic fields, to evaluate the impact of the electromagnetic energy generated by the wireless devices on the human body.

-In the specific case of wearable products, it is evidence of SAR (Specific Absorption Rate) measuring the percentage of electromagnetic energy absorbed by the human body when it is in close contact with radio frequency devices.
+In the specific case of wearable products, it is the SAR measurement (Specific Absorption Rate) that relate to the percentage of electromagnetic energy absorbed by the human body when this is close to radiofrequency devices.

 producers, as primarily responsible for product compliance, They are required to implement all necessary measures to ensure the safety of marketed devices, identifying the strategies to be implemented and identifying the technical aspects of the product that could pose a risk factor.